-Harry Langworthy: "I wish I could to something nobody else can."
+Harry Langworthy: "I wish I could do something nobody else can."
 Teacher (glancing over test sheet) in deep disgust: "You can read your own writing."

-Chemistry students cannot understand what this sign means that hangs in the Chemistry Lab.
+Chemistry students cannot under-stand what this sign means that hangs in the Chemistry Lab.
 It reads, "A knowledge of Chemistry is an aid to good health."